jonathannnty/cse15l-lab-reports/labreport1.md

   [user@sahara ~]$
 }
 ```
-The current working directory after the command is run is home
+The current working directory after the command is run is home.
 The command `ls` and the given argument to a file lists out all possible pathways starting from the file, which is just the file itself.
 This is not an error.

 ***